No. 4 Alabama finishes off SEC title double dip at tourney

 UP NEXT

-Texas A&M: Now turns its attention to what should be coach Buzz Williams’ first NCAA Tournament berth after the Aggies were snubbed last year.
+Texas A&M: Now turns its attention to what should be Williams’ first NCAA Tournament berth in his fourth season there after the Aggies were snubbed last year.

 Alabama: Polished off its case for the No. 1 overall seed in the NCAA Tournament after No. 3 Kansas lost in the Big 12 Tournament title game.